-The attorney representing a divorcing spouse receives the divorce Decree, or final Order, via email.
+The divorce attorney representing a divorcing spouse receives the divorce Decree, or final Order, via email.
 That attorney then is responsible for contacting his or her client to advise that client the divorce Decree was issued and the divorce was granted.
-The attorney mails or emails the client a copy of the Divorce Decree for his or her records.
-Court Administration is responsible for mailing or emailing the divorce Decree to any party who does not have an attorney.
+The divorce lawyer mails or emails the client a copy of the Divorce Decree for his or her records.
+Court Administration is responsible for mailing or emailing the divorce Decree to any party who does not have an divorce attorney.

 The Minnesota Judicial Branch has a Register of Actions, or a history of each court case and what took place while the case was open, for every divorce case filed within Minnesota.
 A divorcing party can log onto the state’s webpage for their divorce case and check the case Register of Actions for this information.